Red Light Research 2026

 Why some modern systems are built differently

-This is also why some designs separate wavelength groups and offer independent control, rather than bundling everything into one fixed mode.
-It keeps the device useful across different routines and preferences, and it fits better with what the evidence actually looks like: overlapping ranges, variable results, and a lot of nuance in real-world delivery.
+Some designs separate wavelength groups and offer independent control, rather than bundling everything into one fixed mode.
+This keeps the device useful across different routines and preferences, and it fits better with what the evidence actually looks like: overlapping ranges, variable results, and a lot of nuance in real-world delivery.

 If you want to see how NovaThera frames this from a design perspective, the approach is explained in the 9-Wave spectrum overview and the deeper explanation of system design is on What makes NovaThera better.